-Friends won't be leaving Netflix after all, and can we BE any more relieved?
+Friends is officially leaving Netflix, and can we BE any more disappointed?

 Following The One Where We Thought Friends Would Be Leaving Netflix, it turns out our favorite group of pals isn’t leaving the streaming service any time soon.
 Earlier today, news broke that Friends would be leaving Netflix—the only place where you can currently stream the show—after fans noticed a January 1st, 2019 expiration date on the series’ Netflix page, causing collective panic everywhere.
 But in a new tweet, Netflix has dispelled all rumors in the best way possible.